 Obviously these rules can change depending on the scale of the organization, but in general, the practice of limiting themes is important for promoting focus.

 External themes drive outbound efforts.
 Some examples are “get funding!” or “keep employees!” or “drive referrals!”

 Internal themes drive operational behaviors.
 Some examples are “better production!” or, perhaps, “cheaper production!” or “improved process!”

 Whereas the product vision is highly unlikely to change from year to year, or even at all (if it’s big enough), themes should change annually and quarterly.
 Themes create the bedrock of your roadmap.

 Mapping Projects to Themes

-Once the annual and quarterly themes have been determined, you can begin to map your planned releases, projects, or initiatives to those themes, or brainstorm new ideas out of those themes.
+Once you have determined the annual and quarterly themes, you can begin to map your planned releases, projects, or initiatives to those themes, or brainstorm new ideas out of those themes.